All / Cases

 • Certificates

-What difficulties may occur in the PoF process?
+What Difficulties May Occur in the PoF Process?

 There are several most common difficulties that clients might have in the PoF process:

-• Lack of required documentation
+• Lack of necessary documentation

-They may be lost or stored in different jurisdictions.;
+They may be lost or stored in different jurisdictions;

 • Outdated information

-Information in existing documents may lose its relevance.;
+Information in existing documents may lose its relevance;

-• Challenges in translating documents
+• Difficulties in translating documents

 Banks may have certain standards for document translation, which are important to comply with.